aragon/protocol/docs/4-entry-points/1-aragon-court.md

 ## 4.1.
-AragonProtocol
+AragonCourt

-`AragonProtocol` is the main entry point of the whole protocol and is only responsible for providing a few entry points to the users of the protocol while orchestrating the rest of the modules to fulfill these request.
+`AragonCourt` is the main entry point of the whole protocol and is only responsible for providing a few entry points to the users of the protocol while orchestrating the rest of the modules to fulfill these request.
-Additionally, as shown in [section 2](../2-architecture), `AragonProtocol` inherits from `Controller`.
+Additionally, as shown in [section 2](../2-architecture), `AragonCourt` inherits from `Controller`.
 The inherited functionality is core to architecture of the protocol and can be found in the [next section](./2-controller.md).
 To read more information about its responsibilities and how the whole architecture structure looks like, go to [section 2](../2-architecture).

 ### 4.1.1.
 Constructor

 - **Actor:** Deployer account
 - **Inputs:**
-    - **Term duration:** Duration in seconds per Protocol term
+    - **Term duration:** Duration in seconds per Court term
-    - **First-term start time:** Timestamp in seconds when the Protocol will start
+    - **First-term start time:** Timestamp in seconds when the Court will start
     - **Governor:** Object containing
         - **Funds governor:** Address of the governor allowed to manipulate module's funds
-        - **Config governor:** Address of the governor allowed to manipulate protocol settings
+        - **Config governor:** Address of the governor allowed to manipulate module's settings
         - **Modules governor:** Address of the governor allowed to manipulate module's addresses
     - **Settings:** Object containing
         - **Fee token:** Address of the token contract that is used to pay for the fees